vino9org/core-sim-3/README.md

 # the easiest way to install Rye
 curl -sSf https://rye.astral.sh/get | bash

-cd my_project_directory

 # create virtualenv and install dependencies
 rye sync

 # fix various formatting and import issues automatically
 rye run ruff check . --fix

 # use pre-commit to ensure only clean code is commiteed
 rye run pre-commit install -f

 # run test to ensure the basic setup is working
+# by default a sqlite in-memory database will be used for testing
-pytest -s -v
+rye run pytest -s -v

 # Hack away!!